apache/nuttx/configs/sama5d3x-ek/README.txt

        o The I2C dev command may have bad side effects on your I2C devices.
          Use only at your own risk.

-       As an eample, the I2C dev comman can be used to list all devices responding on TWI0 (the default) like this:
+       As an example, the I2C dev comman can be used to list all devices responding on TWI0 (the default) like this:

          nsh> i2c dev 0x03 0x77